ramon3k/field-service-plugins/LOCAL-INSTALL.md

    - Right-click `SETUP.bat`
    - Select **"Run as administrator"**
    - Follow the prompts
+   - If download fails, the installer will show you exactly what to download and where to put it

 3. **Access the application**
    - Open browser to `http://localhost:5000`